I love the stock market, it is fully 33% of my FIRE plan, but the way I do stocks is a far cry from how I started out playing stocks.

 I lost money in 2008 like everybody else.
 However, I DUMPED a sizable reserve back into the markets March 6th, 2009, I missed the TRUE BOTTOM by 3 Days.
 Suck It Gordon!

-Both of my current Stock Portfolios are available for your Voyeuristic Pleasure.
+My current Stock Portfolio is available for your Voyeuristic Pleasure.